ryaniftron/clearview_interface_public/docs/CVCM_User_Manual.md

 1. It should build the code, flash it to the ESP32, and then monitor the serial output of the ESP32

-## Software - Configuring the ESP32 using Menuconfig
+## Software: Configuring the ESP32 using Menuconfig

 ESPIDF can use idf.py menuconfig to set the options for an ESP32.
 The default options are setup for what a customer would have set, but for development, there are settings to speed something up.